-All seems to go well, but then, unlike in real life, something horrible happens and we need to return to previous server.
+All seems to go well, but then, unlike in real life, something horrible happens, and we need to return to the previous server.
 Can we accomplish this quickly and with minimal downtime just by using transaction log backups alone?
 I’ll tell you right away that the answer is: Yes.

 But don’t just take my word for it, read on.

 First let’s take a look at the ImportantTable, which holds all our clients, or some other equally important information.

 SELECT FirstName , LastName FROM dbo.ImportantTable;

 At this point, we’ll run a FULL backup, which we’ll use to begin the migration to a new server.

 BACKUP DATABASE VeryImportantDB TO DISK = 'C:\Work\Backups\Temp\VeryImportantDBDump.BAK' WITH FORMAT , INIT;

 During the day new rows are added to the database, these are not included in the FULL backup which was taken earlier, but they will be in the soon to come LOG backup.

 USE [VeryImportantDB]; GO INSERT INTO [dbo].[ImportantTable] ( [FirstName] , [LastName] ) VALUES ('John', 'Doe'); GO INSERT INTO [dbo].[ImportantTable] ( [FirstName] , [LastName] ) VALUES ('Patty', 'Smith'); GO

 Periodically, we run a LOG backup that takes care of capturing all the changes we’ve done to our database after the FULL backup.